UHDanke/gd_docs/docs/triggers/items/item_edit.md

 The first button changes the function applied on the result of the mod operation between NA (none), RN (Round to nearest), FL (Round down) and CE (Round up).
 The second button changes the function applied on the result of the assignment operation.

-## Result Assignment
+## Operation

+Item Edit operations are done at double precision.

 The result can be assigned to an item or timer given by ID, or to the Points variable.

-### Precision

-Item Edit operations are done at double precision.

 ### Items & Points